b2pweb/bdf-prime-bundle/Resources/doc/configuration.md

     # Enable active record mode to easy access to repositories
     activerecord:                 false

-    # When true, queries are logged to a "doctrine" monolog channel
+    # When true, queries are logged to a "prime" monolog channel
     logging:                      "%kernel.debug%"
     profiling:                    "%kernel.debug%"